What do management students need from course and teaching communication?

 communication about course and teachingmanagement studies

-They need a single, reliable channel for authoritative updates and unambiguous assessment information.
-Across the UK, the National Student Survey (NSS) open‑text theme on communication about course and teaching aggregates sector views on how information flows between programme teams and students; it records 6,214 comments with a sentiment index of −30.0, and full‑time respondents are more negative at −32.0.
-Within management studies, which groups business and management programmes for sector comparison, the sharpest communication pain points sit in assessment: Feedback carries a −18.1 tone and Marking criteria a −48.4, signalling that clarity, consistency and timing shape the experience as much as content.
+Management students are clear about what helps: one reliable place for course updates, and assessment information that is timely, consistent and unambiguous.
+When information is unclear or scattered, students waste time searching and lose confidence in what is authoritative.
+The National Student Survey (NSS) open‑text theme on communication about course and teaching records 6,214 comments with a sentiment index of −30.0, and full‑time respondents are more negative at −32.0.
+Within management studies, the sharpest pain points sit in assessment communication and staff responsiveness: Feedback carries a −18.1 tone and Marking criteria a −48.4, signalling that clarity, consistency and timing shape the experience as much as content.

 What do students expect from course communications?

-Students expect concise course aims, assessment briefs and changes to be communicated through a single source of truth, with time‑stamped updates and plain language.
-They want transparent teaching intentions and relevance, so they can align effort and plan work across modules.
-They also expect predictable rhythms for updates and deadlines to minimise last‑minute changes.
-Institutions model effective managerial practice when they provide a clear escalation route and realistic response times, reinforcing shared responsibility for staying informed without scattering information across multiple channels.
+Students expect course aims, assessment briefs and changes to be communicated through a single source of truth, with time‑stamped updates and plain language.
+They want teaching intentions and relevance made explicit, so they can plan work across modules and focus their effort.
+They also expect a predictable rhythm for updates and deadlines to minimise last‑minute changes.
+Institutions model good managerial practice when they provide a clear escalation route and realistic response times.
+That reinforces shared responsibility for staying informed without scattering information across multiple channels.
+The payoff is simple: students spend less time hunting for updates and more time learning.

 How should feedback and responsiveness work?

-Students engage more when feedback arrives within visible service levels and explains how to improve against the marking criteria.
-In management programmes, the tone around Feedback and Marking criteria shows that ambiguous expectations undermine learning.
-Programme teams that calibrate markers, provide annotated exemplars and rubric‑style checklists, and invite quick clarification questions on feedback reports tend to remove friction and raise confidence.
-Responsiveness matters as much as tone: staff who acknowledge queries and indicate next steps help students prioritise action.
+Students engage more when feedback arrives within a clear turnaround time and explains how to improve against the marking criteria.
+In management programmes, the sentiment around Feedback and Marking criteria suggests that ambiguous expectations undermine learning, echoing wider findings on assessment methods in management studies.
+Programme teams can remove friction and raise confidence by calibrating marking, sharing annotated exemplars and rubric‑style checklists, and inviting quick clarification questions after feedback is returned (see practical steps to improve feedback in business and management studies).
+Responsiveness matters as much as tone.
+Staff who acknowledge queries and indicate next steps help students prioritise action.
+Clear, timely feedback turns marking criteria into a tool for improvement, not a source of dispute.

 Which digital platforms actually help?

 Digital tools help when they reduce effort, not add noise.
-A well‑organised learning management system that acts as the canonical hub for modules, with change logs that state what changed, why and when it takes effect, limits confusion.
+A well‑organised learning management system works best as the hub for module information.
+Change logs that state what changed, why and when it takes effect help limit confusion.
 Short weekly summaries and consistent subject lines make it easier to scan and act.
-Personalising announcements where appropriate and signposting to people, not just pages, preserves the human element that students rate in management education.
+Segmenting announcements where appropriate, and signposting to people as well as pages, preserves the human element that students value in management education.
+Done well, this reduces noise, prevents missed changes and builds trust in the programme team.

 Do students prefer in-person or online communication?

 Both modes matter for different purposes.
-In‑person conversations support rapid clarification, relationship‑building and complex discussions, while online posts and recordings provide reference points students can revisit.
-Practical workshops and live case work often benefit from face‑to‑face interaction, whereas theoretical content sits well online.
+In‑person conversations support rapid clarification, relationship building and complex discussions.
+Online posts and recordings provide reference points students can revisit.
+Practical workshops and live casework often benefit from face‑to‑face interaction, while theoretical content can sit well online.
 Setting expectations for how each mode will be used avoids duplication and reduces inbox volume.

 How should programmes develop communication skills without losing real-world relevance?

 Students value structured practice as well as theory.
-Workshops, presentations and group exercises should mirror workplace communication, with transparent criteria and briefings that simulate client or stakeholder requirements.
-Co‑designing activities with the student cohort, and updating cases and formats to reflect current practice, keeps skills development applied rather than abstract.
+Workshops, presentations and group exercises should mirror workplace communication, with clear criteria and briefings that simulate client or stakeholder requirements.
+Co‑designing activities with the cohort and updating cases and formats to reflect current practice keeps skills development applied rather than abstract.
+This keeps skills practice relevant, and makes expectations clearer when students are assessed.

 What barriers get in the way of effective communication?

 Language, cultural styles and digital access all affect how messages land.
-Some students read direct messages as abrupt; others miss nuance in indirect phrasing.
+Some students read direct messages as abrupt.
+Others miss nuance in indirect phrasing.
 Disabled students often require advance notice and alternative formats as standard, not as an exception.
+Clear support routes for management students help those adjustments feel routine rather than exceptional.
 Varied digital literacy can also limit engagement.
-Designing communications for accessibility and consistency reduces avoidable misunderstandings.
+Designing communications for accessibility and consistency reduces avoidable misunderstandings for everyone.

 What should management studies programmes do next?